 Steps to Professional Registration

-Registration via the RIN route is open to RIN Members, Associate Fellows and Fellows who can demonstrate professional engineering competence and experience as defined in the Engineering Council Professional Engineering Competence (often referred to as the “UK-SPEC”).
+Registration via the RIN route is open to RIN Members, Associate Fellows and Fellows who can demonstrate professional engineering competence and experience as defined in the Engineering Council UK Standard for Professional Engineering Competence (often referred to as the “UK-SPEC”).

 The application approach recognises that many engineering professionals may not have exemplifying (approved) qualifications even though they will have the competencies and commitment required for registration.
 Such applications are encouraged as the RIN process assess for equivalence to the exemplifying UK qualifications for full registration.
 There are various approaches for further learning if required.